 The negatives are studio portraits of generations of Portonians.
-They capture individual rites of passage such as weddings, graduations, debuts, birthdays, and soldiers and sailors departing for war.
-The Collection provides a charming, poignant and evolving snapshot of the Port Adelaide community.
+They capture individual rites of passage such as weddings, graduations, debuts, birthdays, as well as soldiers and sailors departing for war.
+The collection provides a charming, poignant and evolving snapshot of the Port Adelaide community.
 Even poor families could usually afford a single studio portrait and the collection provides insights into the demography of the Port.
 Subjects include children, sailors, soldiers, brides, mothers, dancing troupes and sportspeople, encompassing a spectrum of ages and ethnicities, vocations and recreations.
-They document the changing fashions of the period and hint at international events such as World War and economic depression that impacted the community.
+They document the changing fashions of the period and hint at international events such as war and economic depression that impacted the community.
 The highly staged portraits with props and elaborate backdrops hint at the preciousness of a studio photograph to working-class families and reflect on a period when photographs supplanted the painted portrait.
 Photographs were not meant to capture spontaneity but were records, to be treasured, of individuals at their very best.

 You can view the collection here.

 The negatives are labelled with surnames so please get in touch with us at email@example.com if any of the glass negatives are of your ancestors.
 This is a long-term research project and we rely on your information to flesh out these portraits.